seim13/Application_BigData/README.md

 <h2> Part 1 of the project for Advanced BigData Systems 2020-2021 <h2>
 <br>
-Realise by Gilles Robin and Juliette Seimandi
+Realised by Gilles Robin and Juliette Seimandi

 <br>